linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 03 - How Securities Are Traded.md

 Before comparing alternative trading practices and competing security markets, it is helpful to begin with an overview of the types of trades an investor might wish to have executed in these markets.
 Broadly speaking, there are two types of orders: market orders and orders contingent on price.

 Market Orders Market orders are buy or sell orders that are to be executed immediately at current market prices.
 For example, our investor might call her broker and ask for the market price of Apple.
-The broker might report back that the best bid price is  $179.50 and the best ask price is$ 179.54, meaning that the investor would need to pay $179.54 to purchase a share, and could receive $179.50 a share if she wished to sell some of her own holdings.
+The broker might report back that the best bid price is  \$179.50 and the best ask price is\$ 179.54, meaning that the investor would need to pay \$179.54 to purchase a share, and could receive \$179.50 a share if she wished to sell some of her own holdings.
 The bid-ask spread in this case is $.04.
-So an order to buy 100 shares "at market" would result in purchase at $179.54, and an order to "sell at market" would be executed at 179.50.
+So an order to buy 100 shares "at market" would result in purchase at \$179.54, and an order to "sell at market" would be executed at 179.50.

 This simple scenario is subject to a few potential complications.
 First, posted price quotes actually represent commitments to trade up to a specified number of shares.
 If the market order is for more than this number of shares, the order may be filled at multiple prices.
 For example, if the ask price is good for orders up to 300 shares and the investor wishes to purchase 500 shares, it may be necessary to pay a slightly higher price for the last 200 shares.
 Figure 3.3 shows average depth over time.
 Notice that depth is considerably higher for large stocks than it is for smaller stocks.
 Depth is considered another component of liquidity.
 Second, another trader may beat our investor to the quote, meaning that her order would then be executed at a worse price.
 Finally, the best price quote may change before her order arrives, again causing execution at a price different from the one quoted at the moment of the order.